GoogleChromeLabs/puppy-content/templates/interface.md

 **`[[InterfaceName]].[[methodName]]()`**

+// For the method description use one of the following sentence structures, as
-// Describe what the method does in a sentence fragment starting with a verb.
+// appropriate.
+This should always be a sentence fragment starting with a verb.

+Returns a `Promise` that resolves with [[ResolutionType]] when // Describe what happens

+Returns [[SomeValue]] when/after // Describe what happens

 ## Examples